Fraunhofer-AISEC/gallia/docs/transports.md

 All scanner share the same basic connection args.
 The argument `--target` specifies **all** parameters which are required to establish a connection to the device under test.
-The argument to `--target` is specified as an URI.
+The argument to `--target` is specified as a URI.
 An URI consists of these components:

 ``` text